Jack Klugman: Marriage and children

 Klugman married actress Brett Somers in 1953.
-The couple had two children, Adam (who had a cameo as Oscar Madison as a child in a flashback on The Odd Couple) and David.
+The couple had two children, Adam (who had a cameo as Oscar Madison as a child in two flashbacks on The Odd Couple) and David.
 He had a stepdaughter, Leslie Klein, from Somers's first marriage.
 (Klein was married to Jim Fyfe, an actor and theater director.)
 The couple separated in 1974 and divorced in August 1977; they did not make their divorce public.
 In 2007, Somers died from cancer at age 83.
 Because Klugman did not remarry until after Somers died (nor did Somers ever remarry), it was erroneously reported that the two had remained married but separated for the rest of Somers's life.

 Klugman's 18-year relationship with actress Barbara Neugass ended in 1992 and led to a palimony suit that Neugass ultimately lost.

 Klugman began living with Peggy Crosby in 1988.
-They married in February 2008, shortly after Somers's death.
+They married in February 2008, shortly after Somers’ death.

 Business interests

 Klugman was an avid Thoroughbred racing fan.
 He owned Jaklin Klugman, who finished third in the 1980 Kentucky Derby behind the great filly Genuine Risk and Grade 1 stakes winner Akinemod.
 Klugman said Jaklin Klugman's success was the biggest thrill of his life.
-His farm where he kept up to 100 horses was called El Rancho De Jaklin named after his horse.
+His farm where he kept up to 100 horses was called El Rancho De Jaklin, named after his horse.

 In the 1980s, Klugman licensed his name for use by a popcorn franchise named "Jack's Corn Crib".

-Health and death
+Health

 Klugman was diagnosed with throat cancer in 1974.
-In 1988, he lost a vocal cord to throat cancer surgery but continued to act on stage and television, though he was left with a quiet, raspy voice.
+In 1988, he lost a vocal cord to throat cancer surgery but continued to act on stage and television, though he was left with a quiet, and rough raspy voice.
 In later years subsequent to his operation, he regained limited strength in his voice.
+This real-life health issue was central to the plot of the 1993 Odd Couple reunion TV movie.

+Death

 Klugman died from prostate cancer at his home in Woodland Hills, Los Angeles on December 24, 2012, aged 90.
 A New York Times profile described him as an "extraordinary actor ennobling the ordinary."
 His obituary in the Huffington Post referred to him as a "character actor titan."
-Klugman's ashes were interred in a columbarium at Westwood Memorial Park cemetery in Los Angeles.
+Klugman's ashes are interred in a columbarium at Westwood Memorial Park cemetery in Los Angeles.